apurva-ambike/CFD-Vorticity-Stream-function-Formulation/README.md

 ## Notes

 1) The .csv file which contains the x-coordinates for the grid is named xcoords_3.csv on purpose (there are no files like xcoords_1.csv or xcoords_2.csv) as the domain length was extended from its intial span.
 Similarly, the .txt file required for generating the x-coordinates is named grid_2.txt on purpose.
-2) The code for the BiCGSTAB solver contains functions returning and using long double data type instead of the regular double data type.
+2) The code for the BiCGSTAB solver without preconditioning (BiCGSTAB.cpp) contains functions returning and using long double data type instead of the regular double data type.
 This is because using double data type, results in it being unable to converge to the decided tolerance of 1e-8 (rather, it starts to stagnate around 1.5e-8)

 ## Acknowledgements